inverseTrig/compiler/README.md

 - SymbolTableTest.java – contains JUnit testing cases for SymbolTable.add(lexeme, DataStorage) and SymbolTable.getKind().

 #### /src/syntaxtree/
 - This package contains the code for our syntax tree provided by our professor, Erik Steinmetz.
 Each node will contain essential information of the code, which will be used to create a .symboltable file with neatly indented contents.
+Additional nodes have been created and added by myself.

 #### /src/compiler/
 - CompilerMain.java - Contains the main for the compiler; primarily, as of now, to test the integration of the SymbolTable to the parser.